Glozhene, Vratsa Province: Culture

 The culture of the village is defined by the activities and events, organized by the community center "Yakim Despotov", with chairman Violeta Marinova, which includes library with reading room, repetition and movie halls.
 During the '60s and the '70s of the past centuries, it has theatrical troupe, choir and dance ensemble, cinema and others.

 In winter times, in the community center festive celebrations and other fun nights are held, featuring the community brass band, created under the influence of the distinctive musician and composer Diko Iliev.
 Not a single all-village community celebration or event, wedding or entertainment, does not take place without music.

 During the second decade of this century, big popularity acquires the school brass band, to the community center, participating in many festivities and contests, for which it has been awarded with many distinctions.

 Sport

-The sport in the village is generally characterized by the presence of a football team, which in the '60s and '70s of the past century successfully plays in "A" district group, as more prominent players are Deko Todorov Krustov, Boris Asanov Saltov (Benny) and others.
+The sport in the village is generally characterized by the presence of a football team, which in the '60s and '70s of the past century successfully plays in "A" district group.
 At the same time, at various holidays (Saint Theodore's Day), horse races take place, as well as track and field competitions and other sports.
-In the '60s of the past century the Glozhene resident Ivan Nikolaev is an army winner in running mid-range.